software-assignments-spring2021/spring-2019-music-through-blockchain/Models.md

               name : "Johnny" <string>
               artistName: "Some Band or Artist Name" <string>
               photoUrl: "https://bMusic.com/img/tom.jpg", <string>
-              // songs owned is an array with song ids.
+              // songsWithRoaylties is an array with song ids that user has listed for sale
-              // to retrieve songs that user purhchased, just return the whole array with array-contains
-              // to retrieve songs that user has posted, return array where song owner matches the song's ownerId
               songsWithRoyalties: ["songOne", "songTwo"] Array<string>
+              // songsCanListenTo is an array with song ids that user can listen to
               songsCanListenTo:  ["songOne", "songTwo"] Array<string>
               walletAddress: " " <string>
               /*other fields that will be inherited from the firebase's